Biden has been diagnosed with aggressive prostate cancer

 WASHINGTON — (AP) — Former President Joe Biden has been diagnosed with prostate cancer, his office said Sunday.

-Biden was seen last week by doctors after urinary symptoms and a prostate nodule was found.
+Biden was seen by doctors last week after urinary symptoms and a prostate nodule were found.
 He was diagnosed with prostate cancer on Friday, with the cancer cells having spread to the bone.

 “While this represents a more aggressive form of the disease, the cancer appears to be hormone-sensitive which allows for effective management," his office said.
 "The President and his family are reviewing treatment options with his physicians.”